39 Cleaning Tips and Tricks to Make Your Home Shine

 Remove Stubborn Rust Stains With Acid Magic

 To clean rust from toilets and other porcelain surfaces, add three parts water to one part Acid Magic.
 Apply the mixture to the rust stains with a sprayer, brush or foam pad and watch the stain dissolve.
 Rinse with clear water.
 You can also use it full strength for stubborn stains.
 Avoid getting the acid on metal parts because they can discolor.
 Acid Magic is available online and at hardware stores.
+If you have rust on chrome fixtures, check out three surprising solutions for how to clean rust from chrome bathroom fittings.

 Remove Tough Stains from Vinyl Flooring